-1. Leaking Pipes: Broken pipes never present a good state of a home, just that one insignificant leaking pipe, which can easily be overlooked can signal a more ominous sign like the danger of flooding in your beloved home.
-It just a matter of time before the leak damages your wall, flooring or Landscaping.
-Leaking pipes can be caused by a number of factors such as:
+- Leaking Pipes: Broken pipes never present a good state of a home, just that one insignificant leaking pipe, which can easily be overlooked can signal a more ominous sign like the danger of flooding in your beloved home.
+It just a matter of time before the leak damages your wall, flooring, or Landscaping.
+Leaking pipes can be caused by some factors such as:

-• Blockage of pipes which can be from debris in the pipes like tree stumps and roots, clogged drainages or sewer lines which in its entirety constitutes a major health hazard to all occupants of the home.
+- Blockage of pipes which can be from debris in the pipes like tree stumps and roots, clogged drainages, or sewer lines which in its entirety constitute a major health hazard to all occupants of the home.

-• Freezing, believe it or not also contributes to this because water, when exposed to cold air, becomes ice.
-The water which flows through the pipes are not any different and during winter, the water can freeze and become ice which will cause expansion and the pressure then increases and since the pipes leave little room for expansion, the pipe eventually breaks.
+- Freezing, believe it or not also contributes to this because water, when exposed to cold air, becomes ice.
+The water which flows through the pipes is not any different and during winter, the water can freeze and become ice which will cause expansion and the pressure then increases and since the pipes leave little room for expansion, the pipe eventually breaks.

-2. Poor Drainage System: Before one constructs a house, it is important to understand the drainage pattern of that area so as to avert the dangers that an inadequate drainage poses.
+- Poor Drainage System: Before one constructs a house, it is important to understand the drainage pattern of that area to avert the dangers that inadequate drainage poses.
 Poor drainage systems are most commonly seen in swampy areas, valley areas, sloped landscapes.
-Potential homeowners would need to understand the topography of the said area in order to determine the water table level and if it is near, seek help from qualified engineers so as to prevent the adverse effects of its consequences which ranges from peeling off of wall paints to full-blown flooding that can destroy the property.
+Potential homeowners would need to understand the topography of the said area to determine the water table level and if it is near, seek help from qualified engineers to prevent the adverse effects of its consequences which ranges from peeling off of wall paints to full-blown flooding that can destroy the property.

-3. Blocked Gutters: These are not just annoying; they also spell out a water damage disaster waiting to happen.
+- Blocked Gutters: These are not just annoying; they also spell out a water damage disaster waiting to happen.
 Gutter maintenance is often viewed as a burdensome chore and it is no surprise that it is often procrastinated.
 Rain gutters, roof water collectors are all necessary to achieve a proper functional drainage system.
-Hence, failure in efficient cleaning and preservation can hinder its intended purpose.
-Several things can go wrong with the gutters not only clogging which are Loose fitting gutters, down spouting in the wrong places, missing splash blocks, defective pitch among numerous others.
-They may not outrightly destroy your property with an instantaneous process like an earthquake but this destruction can come in form of causing cracks to your roof, rusting of steel, delamination of plywood and so on which can cost a lot in repairs and in the long run if not repaired, can destroy the property.
+Hence, failure inefficient cleaning and preservation can hinder its intended purpose.
+Several things can go wrong with the gutters not only clogging which are Loose-fitting gutters, down spouting in the wrong places, missing splash blocks, defective pitch among numerous others.
+They may not outrightly destroy your property with an instantaneous process like an earthquake but this destruction can come in form of causing cracks to your roof, rusting of steel, delamination of plywood and so on which can cost a lot in repairs and the long run if not repaired, can destroy the property.